GhostPack/Rubeus/README.md

 The ticket is then supplied to the **s4u** action via /ticket (again, either as a base64 blob or a ticket file on disk), along with a required /impersonateuser:X to impersonate to the /msdsspn:SERVICE/SERVER SPN that is configured in the account's msds-allowedToDelegateTo field.
 The /dc and /ptt parameters function the same as in previous actions.

 The /altservice parameter takes advantage of [Alberto Solino](https://twitter.com/agsolino)'s great discovery about [how the service name (sname) is not protected in the KRB-CRED file](https://www.coresecurity.com/blog/kerberos-delegation-spns-and-more), only the server name is.
 This allows us to substitute in any service name we want in the resulting KRB-CRED (.kirbi) file.
+One or more alternate service names can be supplied, comma separated (/altservice:cifs,HOST,...).

 Alternatively, instead of providing a /ticket, a /user:X and either a /rc4:X or /aes256:X hash specification (/domain:X optional) can be used similarly to the **asktgt** action to first request a TGT for /user with constrained delegation configured, which is then used for the s4u exchange.